GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/supptools.txt

   --view-recipe=VIEW_RECIPE
                         display the recipe

-Admittedly, this tool is in need of refinement and the GDPSG is working on building a tool that will present primitives and parameters in a more focused way.
-I.e. report only those primitives and parameters relevant to a given dataset.
+Admittedly, this tool is in need of refinement and work continues on building a tool that will present primitives and parameters in a more focused way, i.e. report only those primitives and parameters relevant to a given dataset.

+.. example of listprimitives

 .. _typewalk: